MauriceKuenicke/Confluence-RAG/README.md

 # Confluence RAG

 ## High-level Architecture
-This project ingests Confluence content and exposes it for downstream applications via a simple backend API.
+This project ingests Confluence content, indexes it for retrieval, and exposes search via a simple backend API.
 At a glance:
+- Airflow orchestrates two pipelines:
-- Airflow orchestrates the ingestion pipeline: discovering pages in specified Confluence spaces, extracting content, converting it to Markdown, and loading it selectively into the application database based on version changes.
+  - Ingest: discover pages in specified Confluence spaces, extract content, convert to Markdown, and selectively load into the application database based on version changes.
+  - Index: read the current pages from the application DB and keep the Qdrant vector store in sync (add/update/delete) based on page versions.
 - Two Postgres instances are used: one for Airflow's own metadata and one for the application data (ingested pages).
-- A FastAPI backend provides a thin API layer on top of the application database.
+- A FastAPI backend provides a thin API layer and exposes a /search endpoint that queries Qdrant via LangChain using sparse BM25 retrieval.
 Alembic ensures DB schema migrations run on startup.
 - Everything is containerized and wired together via Docker Compose.

 ```mermaid